wenjuncai97/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used on line 71 inside console.log(`{$name}).
+I know it is using closure because the name variable isn't defined inside the return function, which is where the console.log is.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?